The following topics are covered in this FAQ:

 The system must be able to send you email.
 If your email address becomes invalid for any reason, including your email provider blocking our machines from sending you notifications, your account will be placed in a "pending" state.
 In a "pending" state you cannot post and enhanced privileges are disabled.
 If this occurs you must either correct the problem and use the forum's "password recovery" function to have a validation link re-transmitted to you, or you must change your registered email address in the forum.
 Note that if you lose BOTH your password and access to your email account you will be unable to recover your account.

-Tickerforum will never send you email EXCEPT to (1) notify you of a system action that impacts your usage (e.g. a message you posted was moved, your account received increased or reduced privileges) (2) you have a pending private (email) message in your mailbox or (3) if you have requested to be notified of activity in various threads or message areas.
-The control panel allows you to choose how often or if you wish to be notified of activity (other than system actions and private messages, which will always be sent.)
+Tickerforum will send you email to (1) notify you of a system action that impacts your usage (e.g. a message you posted was moved, your account received increased or reduced privileges) (2) you have a pending private (email) message in your mailbox, (3) if you have requested to be notified of activity in various threads or message areas or (4) if the owners of Tickerforum choose to offer new products and/or services, or curtail existing products and/or services.
+The control panel allows you to choose how often or if you wish to be notified of activity (other than system actions, changes in product and service offerings, and private messages, which will always be sent and cannot be disabled.)
+By obtaining and using an account you explicitly consent to these email transmissions.

 We refuse to "snow" you about claims about so-called "encryption" on messages here.
 A short primer - secure encryption requires at least one key that only you have.
 A stored password on the system is NOT sufficient, as that password can be easily looked up by the administrator, and once looked up the administrator can query the database directly for whatever he or she wants to look at.
 Thus, forums that claim to "encrypt" your email on the system are about as secure as someone putting a 10-cent lock on a suitcase.
 As such all data stored in THIS software is stored in plain text, and we make no claims that an administrator (someone with actual administrative access to the computer on which the software runs) cannot access anything here.
 If you need secure email, get a copy of PGP, learn how to use it, secure your private key on something only you have (e.g. a floppy disk or "dongle") and use that for your secure email transactions.
 If the system is compromised by an intruder, or if the administrator needs or wants to get to any content stored here, he or she can.